Ovidiu Perianu

-Ovidiu Ioan Perianu (born 16 April 2002) is a Romanian footballer who plays as a defensive midfielder for Liga I club Chindia Târgoviște, on loan from FCSB.
+Ovidiu Ioan Perianu (born 16 April 2002) is a Romanian professional footballer who plays as a defensive midfielder for Liga I club CFR Cluj.

 Club career

 A product of FCSB's youth academy, Perianu made his debut for the club as a substitute against Alashkert in the UEFA Europa League on 25 July 2019.
 On 11 August 2019, Perianu made his Liga I debut for FCSB in a 3–1 loss against Voluntari.

 International career

 Perianu has represented Romania at under-17 level.
 On 13 August 2019, Perianu made his debut for Romania U18 against Albania.